 Introduction

-The current landscape of food safety certifications like BRCGS, IFS, and FSSC 22000 primarily focuses on – ensuring that companies comply with specific and checklists.
+The current landscape of food safety certifications like BRCGS, IFS, and FSSC 22000 primarily focuses on – ensuring that comply with specific and checklists.
 While this provides some assurance, it overemphasizes paperwork and neglects the actual effectiveness of food safety systems.

-This shift towards validation has inadvertently created a gap between certification and .
+This shift towards validation has inadvertently created a gap between and verification.
 As a result, we’re seeing more recalls, increased audit costs, and a growing distrust in the certification process itself.
 The solution lies in a return to verification, and real-time food safety assurance may be the key to bridging this gap.

 Drawbacks of Compliance Systems Based only on Validation